Physiology of decompression: Exercise

-The exercise done during a dive can be considered under three aspects: the type of exercise, the stage of the dive in which it is dine, and the intensity of the exercise.
+The exercise done during a dive can be considered under three aspects: the type of exercise, the stage of the dive in which it is done, and the intensity of the exercise.
 Each of these parameters is highly variable, which makes the combined effect complex to evaluate, as the same type of exercise can have different effects depending on when it occurs and the physiological effects it has on the specific diver.
-In general, exercise will increase circulation, which during ingassing stages of a dive will increase inert gas uptake, which will increase decompression stress on ascent.
+In general, exercise will increase circulation, perfusion, and peripheral body temperature which during ingassing stages of a dive will accelerate inert gas uptake, which will increase decompression stress on ascent for a given profile.
 Exercise during outgassing stages will promote inert gas elimination, reducing decompression stress, but higher intensity exercise at a time of high decompression stress may raise local tissue stress sufficiently to promote bubble formation and growth, particularly in joints, where perfusion is limited.
 The amount and intensity of effort required is not always entirely under the control of the diver, and is influenced by both skill and circumstances.
 Measurement of exercise intensity in a way that is useful for input into a decompression algorithm is difficult, and the effects are poorly understood.
-Heart rate, ventilatory rate, and ventilatory exchange can indicate exercise intensity, but each of these can be confounded by effects independent of exercise intensity, and they are probably also mainly proxies for perfusion.
+Heart rate, ventilatory rate, and ventilatory exchange of oxygen and carbon dioxide can indicate exercise intensity, but each of these can be confounded by effects independent of exercise intensity, and they are probably also mainly proxies for perfusion.
 Even if the data could be easily collected, it is not known how it would be usefully used.
 Some manufacturers have started to measure heart rate, but there are not yet any dive computers that can evaluate exercise intensity in a way that can be used in a decompression algorithm in a meaningful way.
 Exercise before a dive can also affect the probability of symptomatic DCS, with the effects being associated with how long before the dive the exercise is done.
+The mechanism for this is also poorly understood.
+There is inconclusive evidence that prolonged periods of low activity before diving may increase susceptibility to decompression stress.